nicpagan/Restaurant-Reservation-Capstone/README.md

 Project management tools including Trello and Github projects to create and track user stories and subtasks.
 New features (user stories) were developed on separate branches and merged into main after passing end to end tests.
-Frequent deployments to production with Heroku and Netlify.
+Frequent deployments to production with Heroku.
 This application allows a user to create, edit, and cancel a reservation.
 Create a table, seat a reservation to a table, and finish a table.
 As well as search for reservations by phone number.

 ## The Dashboard